-They say that imitation is the sincerest form of flattery, but when a friend is continually copying you, it can be very aggravating.
-People may copy your great fashion sense, your ideas, your amazing jokes or even your homework.
+They say that imitation is the sincerest form of flattery, but when a friend continually copies you, it can be aggravating.
+People may copy your great fashion sense, your ideas, your amazing jokes, or even your homework.

-If the copycat wants to try to emulate everything you do there is nothing you can do to stop them, after all, it is a free world.
-You might want to stop sharing what your next move is and distance yourself and stop posting all the intimate details of your life on Instagram.
+If the copycat wants to emulate everything you do, there is nothing you can do to stop them.
+After all, it is a free world.
+You might want to stop sharing what your next move is and distance yourself.
+Stop posting all the intimate details of your life on Instagram.

-Annabelle was taking an English Lit. class in university; her professor asked students to come up with their own unique perspective about a story that they were studying in class.
+Annabelle was taking an English literature class at university; her professor asked students to come up with their own unique perspective about a story that they were studying in class.
 After a few days, she thought of a unique point of view that would work for the essay.

 Here are few snappy comebacks to let the person know that you are on to their copycat ways.